Magnesium Testing Explained

 Quick answer

 A magnesium blood test measures the amount of magnesium in a blood sample.
-It can be useful, especially when a clinician is checking possible electrolyte problems, kidney issues, certain symptoms, or medication effects.
+It can be useful when a clinician is checking electrolyte problems, kidney issues, symptoms, or medication effects, but it has an important limit: only a very small share of the body’s total magnesium is in the blood.

 What a magnesium blood test measures